 The $720 million mission is divided into two parts.
 It should take MORE about seven months to reach Mars then another seven months or so to slowly adjust its eccentric orbit around Mars into a 250-mile (400-kilometer) high circle.
 The orbiter will use aerobraking to adjust its orbit, swooping in close to Mars and using the atmosphere to slow down.

 During its first two years,the orbiter will help build on NASA's knowledge of the history of ice on the planet.
 The planet is cold and dry with large caps of frozen water at its poles.
 But some scientists think it was a wetter and possibly warmer place a times eons ago--conditions that might have been conducive to life.

 Furthermore, while MRO was conceived as a science-driven "observatory" for the "Mars system", it is also a tool for preparing for human exploration, Garvin emphasized.

 During the second phase of its mission, the orbiter will serve as a communications messenger between the robotic explorers on Mars and Earth.
 The reconnaissance orbiter has a powerful antenna that can transmit 10 times more data per minute than the current trio of satellites positioned around the planet--NASA's Global Surveyor and Mars Odyssey and the European Space Agency's Mars Express.

-Two NASA rovers launched in2003, Spirit and Opportunity, continue to roam the planet and may be the first robots to relay information back to Earth via the reconnaissance orbiter.
+Two NASA rovers launched in 2003, Spirit and Opportunity, continue to roam the planet and may be the first robots to relay information back to Earth via the reconnaissance orbiter.

-The orbiter is loaded with two cameras that will provide high-resolution images and global maps of Martian weather, a spectrometer that will identify water-related minerals and a radiometer to measure atmospheric dust.
+The orbiter is loaded with two cameras that will provide high-resolution images and global maps of Martian Weather, a spectrometer that will identify water-related minerals and radiometer to measure atmospheric dust.
 The Italian Space Agency has provided ground-penetrating radar that will peer beneath the surface of layers of rocks or ice.